Cracking the Code of Life Documentary Analysis

 A Review and Analyses of the Documentary: Cracking the Code of Life

 After watching the video, I became more aware of the Human Genome Project’s role in gene mapping and the genetic code (Arledge, 2001).
 I learned a lot about genes and diseases that come with mutations in the gene sequence.
 The fact that these genes can transfer to Children with a life expectancy of 7 years is painful to watch.
-The documentary explores the possibility of what could have been done had the parents known that their offspring might develop this problem before they were born.
+The documentary explores the possibility of what could have been done had the parents known their offspring might develop this problem before birth.
 The film heightened my interest in Genomics (Vanderbilt University, 2009).
-As far as legal implications of gene modification are concerned, the question that arises is how scientists will, or the government defines a disease that is serious enough to mandate gene modification, or what the standards could be.
+As far as legal implications of gene modification are concerned, the question arises is how scientists or the government define a serious disease to mandate gene modification, or what the standards could be.
 Could the criteria evolve with time?
 Will it interfere with our emotions, aspirations, and dreams using their changing pretexts?
 It is quite possible.

-The idea that this information would be entered into databases maintained for each, how big businesses and corporations will find pretexts on using it for expanding their profits.
-Nowadays a lot of personal information is cleverly obtained from smartphones for the sake of advertising.
-A genetic database of individuals could very well interfere with our choice of mates and love.
+The idea is that this information would be entered into databases maintained for each, how big businesses and corporations will find pretexts for using it to expand their profits.
+Nowadays a lot of personal information is cleverly obtained from smartphones for advertising.
+A genetic database of individuals could interfere with our choice of mates and love.
 If companies had access to this information, they could use it to scrutinize applicants for the job.
 The social implications are endless.
-In my opinion, we as a society must define concrete standards and red lines, since this information falling into greedy corporate hands could interfere with our entire idea s of what it means to be human or social.
+In my opinion, we as a society must define concrete standards and red lines, since this information falling into greedy corporate hands could interfere with our entire ideas of what it means to be human or social.

 References